 - If using an existing private key, select the PEM file that you saved when you created the key pair and click Upload to attach it to the deployment configuration.

 - To create a new key pair, select Create Key Pair, enter a friendly name, and then click Create Key.
 Smart Tools displays your private key, which you must save and keep in a safe place.
 The key pair you create is tied to a specific region and cannot be shared among regions.
 If the region you select for your deployment has no corresponding key pair, you must create one from the Credentials page.
 For more information on EC2 key pairs, see the Amazon EC2 Product Documentation web site.

 - Instance: If applicable, select an Elastic IP for the instance.
 By default, No Elastic IP is selected.
 To create a new Elastic IP address, select Allocate new Elastic IP address for this instance.

-Note: If the maximum number of Elastic IP addresses is reached, use your AWS console to release an Elastic IP.
+Note: If the maximum number of Elastic IP addresses is reached, use the AWS console to release an Elastic IP.

 - Group Name: Select a security group for your instance.
 By default, the default group is selected.
 If the security group is not configured to allow Smart Tools to install the Smart Tools Agent on the instance, Smart Tools can modify the group during deployment.
 For more information about security groups, see the Amazon EC2 Product Documentation web site.

 To specify existing machines in the deployment

 - Select Use existing machines.

 - Select a machine from the list.
 After you select a machine, Smart Tools displays the IP address.

 Step 6: Enter deployment parameters

 - For each section of the blueprint, enter the appropriate parameters that Smart Tools will use to deploy the blueprint.